albawebstudio/hauntedfarm-nuxt/app/content/legal/terms.md

 Technology in the future.

-You understand and agree that the Website is provided "as-is" and that we assume no responsibility for the timeliness, deletion, mis-delivery, or failure to store any user communications or personalization settings, if any.
+You understand and agree that the Website is provided "as-is" and that we assume no responsibility for the timeliness, deletion, misdelivery, or failure to store any user communications or personalization settings, if any.
 You may not (i) copy, modify, redistribute, sell, sublicense, assign, or transfer, any Technology, (ii) copy or adapt the source or object code of the Website's software, HTML, JavaScript or other programming code, or